-The Voice on the Net Coalition ("VON Coalition")1 hereby requests amicus curiae status in this proceeding.
+The Voice on the Net Coalition ("VON Coalition")1 hereby reasserts the request for amicus curiae status made in its November 22, 2016 brief.
 The VON Coalition is a trade association of Internet communications companies that provide voice over internet protocol ("VoIP") services.
-As such, it has a substantial interest in the aspects of this proceeding pertaining to VoIP, specifically the question of "whether back-up power should be required for . . . cable and fiber operators offering VoIP service."2
+As such, it has a substantial interest in the aspects of this proceeding pertaining to VoIP, specifically the question of "whether back-up power should be required for cable and fiber operators offering VoIP service."2